ibisba/workshop/ibisba_workshops/docs/registering-datafiles-guide.md

 - Manage Sample Type
 - Delete Sample Type

-**Step7:**
+**Step6:**

-From here you can now create you samples using the *Create sample* button:
+From here you can now create your samples using the
+> "*Create sample*" button in the top menu

 You’ll be directed to a *New Sample* page.
 Where you can add the following information:

 **Sample Name:**
 **Strain:**